patrick-douglas/StereoInvestigator-Neurolucida-VBA-tools/README.md

 ![example-selecting-files](https://github.com/patrick-douglas/SIandNL_Macros/blob/master/Wiki/Secting-files-Example.PNG)

-After click in select you will see the **Excel window blinking** don't worry this is OK, the code are Running.
-Depending on your dataset the porecess may take a verry long time, be patient.
+After click in **Open** you will see the **Excel window blinking** don't worry everything is fine, the code are Running.
+Depending on your data set the process may take a very long time, be patient.
 When finished the results will be displayed as bellow:

 ![example-result](https://github.com/patrick-douglas/SIandNL_Macros/blob/master/Wiki/Results-example.PNG)
 >IMPORTANT: Don't use you computer while the macro is running this may cause errors in the process.
 #### 3. Which types of results can I get?
-Now the macro can create summary tables from three types:
+The macros can create summary tables from three types:
  1. Summary Parameters:
-This is the first **Sheet** in excel named as `Parameters-OpticalFractionator`, the column heads show which type of information the code will extract, to choose this one You just will need run the macro `optical_fractiontor_parameter` in the **Macro Run Window**
+This is the first **Sheet** in excel named as `Parameters-OpticalFractionator`, the column heads show which type of information the code will extract, to choose this one you just will need run the macro `optical_fractiontor_parameter` in the **Macro Run Window**
 >IMPORTANT: This Macro only will run with workbooks extracted from **Optical Fractionator Probe** generated from software **StereoInvestigator**.

 2. Data Summary:
-This is the second **Sheet** in workbook named as `DataSummary-OpticalFractionator`, the column heads show which type of information the code will extract, to run this one You just will need choose the macro `optical_fractionator_data_summary` in the **Macro Run Window**.
+This is the second **Sheet** in workbook named as `DataSummary-OpticalFractionator`, the column heads show which type of information the code will extract, to run this one you just will need choose the macro `optical_fractionator_data_summary` in the **Macro Run Window**.
 >IMPORTANT: This Macro only will run with workbooks extracted from **Optical Fractionator Probe** generated from software **StereoInvestigator**.

 3. Cavalieri Estimator data Summary:
-This is the third **Sheet** in workbook named as `DataSummary-CavalieriEstimator`, the column heads show which type of information the code will extract, to run this one You just will need choose the macro `optical_fractionator_data_summary` in the **Macro Run Window**
+This is the third **Sheet** in workbook named as `DataSummary-CavalieriEstimator`, the column heads show which type of information the code will extract, to run this one you just will need choose the macro `optical_fractionator_data_summary` in the **Macro Run Window**
 >IMPORTANT: This Macro only will run with workbooks extracted from **Cavalieri Estimator** generated from software **StereoInvestigator**.